Having problems? Visit our Eventzilla page instead.

 The car in advertised in Bloomfield turned out to be a 1972 Chevelle Super Sport.
 A donor offered to buy the car, and so the first phase of the project was kickstarted.
 While it needs a lot of work, Fr.
 Keller enlisted the help of volunteers and seminarians to restore the Chevelle, which was raffled off in a very successful program.

-Aside from the cost of the parts and the build, all of the money raised from raffling the car will go toward funding the education of Diocesan seminarians.
+Aside from the cost of operation, the parts and the build, all of the money raised from raffling the car will go toward funding the education of Diocesan seminarians.

 D & A body Shop, Gallup